 sign_payload = {timestamp} + "." + {nonce} + "." + {requestBody}

-{requestBody}: For POST / PUT requests, use the raw JSON string (do not re-serialize or format)
+{requestBody}: For POST/PUT requests, use the raw JSON string (do not re-serialize or prettify)

 {requestBody}